The first blog in this series lists down the tools and techniques available for MDG data migration.

 Refer to this document for detailed Migration Cockpit functions and features, migration approaches, and supported objects.

-If you are new this tool and want to learn, then check out openSAP’s free beginner course – Data Migration to SAP S/4HANA
+If you are new to this tool and want to learn, then check out openSAP’s free courses – Migrating Your Business Data to SAP S/4HANA – New Implementation Scenario (Latest course) and Data Migration to SAP S/4HANA (old course)

 SAP note 2538700 refers to collective SAP notes and FAQ for SAP S/4HANA Migration Cockpit